SantiagoEnriqueGA/sega_learn/README.md

 - **Gradient Boosted Regressor**: Implements a gradient boosted regressor that fits multiple decision trees sequentially, each one correcting the errors of the previous trees.
 - **Gradient Boosted Classifier**: Implements a gradient boosted classifier that fits multiple decision trees sequentially, each one correcting the errors of the previous trees.
 - **Isolation Forest**: Implements an anomaly detection algorithm that isolates anomalies by randomly partitioning the data.
+- **AdaBoost Classifier**: Implements an ensemble classifier that combines multiple weak classifiers to create a strong classifier.
+- **AdaBoost Regressor**: Implements an ensemble regressor that combines multiple weak regressors to create a strong regressor.

 ### Utilities
 - **Data Preparation**: Implements utility functions for data preparation like train-test split, normalization, and standardization.